Project: Mantiqueira House

 Photography: Nelson Kon

-Mantiqueira House is a private residence designed by Una Arquitetos, an association of architects formed in 1996 by the Architecture and Urbanism College, University of São Paulo.
-The house is built on top of Mantiqueira, a 500 km mountain range that crosses the states of São Paulo, Minas Gerais and Rio de Janeiro.
+The Mantiqueira House is a private residence designed by Una Arquitetos.
+This group of architects was formed in 1996 at the Architecture and Urbanism College of the University of São Paulo.
+The house sits atop the Mantiqueira mountain range, which stretches 500 kilometers across São Paulo, Minas Gerais, and Rio de Janeiro.
+Moreover, the design blends seamlessly with the natural surroundings.